Intellectual Property Department

 Q: Are there other requirements for registration?

 A: Yes, there are other requirements for registration under the Trade Marks Ordinance.
-For example, your mark cannot be registered if it includes flags or emblems protected by international convention (to search, see the WIPO link at 'online services') or the national or regional flag or emblem (search for 'national flag' and 'regional flag' at the Bilingual Laws Information System (http://www.legislation.gov.hk/eng/home.htm) .
+For example, your mark cannot be registered if it consists of or contains any of the following—

 Q: What steps can I take if my application for registration does not meet the requirements for registration?